 Sleeping in the Wild

 Pickle fell asleep rather quickly.
 I listened to a Podcast.
 It was still early.
 The downfall of camping in winter.
-Around 9pm we heard some people laughing and ‘woo-ing’.
+Around 9 pm we heard some people laughing and ‘woo-ing’.
 I figured it was maybe some local kids or maybe other campers from a nearby paid camping site.
 They sounded close though!
-It kind of freaked me out but Pickles stood alert and we unzipped the tent and didn’t see anything but the lake under the moons glow.
-I was at peace and there was no more sounds.
+It kind of freaked me out but Pickles stood alert and we unzipped the tent and didn’t see anything but the lake under the moon’s glow.
+I was at peace and there were no more sounds.
 I turned off the podcast and just laid there ready to fall asleep.

 Eventually, I did.